 Once the ball is completely spherical, it’s time to wrap with lights.
 Take your first string and wrap so that the male plug is exposed.
 This allows for the chicken wire ball to be plugged in and to power it.

 Wrap the lights around the ball, in and out of the wire, to secure it.
 When one string has gone as far as it can go, plug the next string in to create end-to-end runs.
-For this 2′ ball, we used 3 LED light strings.
+For this 2′ ball, we used 3 LED light strings for added brightness, however a good rule of thumb is to use (1) 70ct 5mm LED Light string per every 1 ft of diameter.
 Once the lights are fully wrapped around the chicken wire ball, it’s ready to be plugged in.

 The green Christmas light ball is 2′, while the blue Christmas light ball is 4′.
 Create more with other color LED lights in several different sizes to create an entire garden of Christmas light balls.
 Then just sit back and enjoy.
 These Christmas light balls are amazing when lit together.
 Just take a look!